Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

-It comes in several finishes like Sapele top with Macassar back & sides, a very classy sunburst with Macassar back & sides, Natural with Mahogany back & sides, and Natural with rosewood veneer back & sides.
+It comes in several finishes like a Sapele top with Macassar back & sides, a very classy sunburst with Macassar back & sides, a Natural with Mahogany back & sides, and a Natural with rosewood veneer back & sides.

 The fingerboard and bridge are made of Katalox (Mexican royal ebony), and while it seems that the color of that particular species can vary quite a bit, it’s mostly nice and dark.